rmcd1024/derivmkts/README.md

 Introduction
 ------------

 This is a collection of option pricing functions for a course in financial derivatives.
 The names of the functions mostly match those in my book *Derivatives Markets*, which explains the package name.
 This is the initial version; I expect to add and refine functions over time.
 Depending upon the level of the course, this package may or may not be helpful for students.
 I hope that at a minimum it will be helpful for instructors.

 There are of course other option pricing packages in R, notably RQuantLib and fOptions.
-I don't claim to add significant pricing functionality to those.
+I don’t claim to add significant pricing functionality to those.
 This package does, however, have a few aspects that might be unique, which I describe below.

 The package includes functions for computing